2.1 Government departments

 The Ministry for Culture and Heritage provides advice to the New Zealand government on culture and heritage matters.
 It assists government in its provision and management of cultural resources for the benefit of all New Zealanders, and undertakes a number of activities that support and promote the history and heritage of our country.

 The Ministry is responsible to the Minister for Arts, Culture and Heritage.
-It is also charged with advising and providing services to the Minister of Broadcasting, in relation to broadcasting issues and the Minister for Sport and Recreation, in relation to Crown-funded sports agencies.
+It is also charged with advising and providing services to the Minister for Broadcasting and Media, in relation to broadcasting issues and the Minister for Sport and Recreation, in relation to Crown-funded sports agencies.

 The Ministry is primarily funded by the Government.
-In the 2018/19 financial year we will administer approximately $322.731 million for Vote Arts, Culture and Heritage and $89.195 million for Vote Sport and Recreation.
+The Ministry is primarily funded by the Government.
+In the 2022/23 financial year we will administer approximately $640,723 million for Vote Arts, Culture and Heritage and $95.193 million for Vote Sport and Recreation.